 About the Mountain Club of Kenya

 About every second or third weekend there is an activity organised by a member.
 There is usually an announcement and a list for you to sign yourself up on; this is posted on the notice board in the entrance hall.
-On the Tuesday before the event, there will be a briefing on the outing in order to sort out transport and other logistical problems.
+On the Tuesday before the event, there may be a briefing on the outing in order to sort out transport and other logistical problems.

 You will find a list of activities of the coming months in the Newsletter (we try to be 3-4 months ahead of time when planning the activities).
 The current Newsletter is always posted on the club notice board.
 Mountaineering and rock-climbing activities tend to be arranged by individual members on an informal basis.
-Rock-climbing for beginners is arranged once a year at our own crag at Lukenya.
+Rock-climbing for beginners is arranged twice a year at our own crag at Lukenya.

 - Do not leave your car unattended at the base of the cliffs.
 Either park your car at the Lukenya Academy (the school just north of the cliffs), obtain a guard from there or bring one with you.